Azel4231/zmk-keyboards-azel/README.md

 cp build/zephyr/zmk.uf2 /<path-to-mount-dir>/NICENANO/
 ```

 -p = "pristine" build.
 Useful when building different shields consecutively.
-Prevents ZMK from caching and using the wrong keymap files (from other shields).
+Prevents ZMK from caching and using the wrong overlay/keymap files (from other shields).

 #### Build for ZMK Studio